-- the taking, using, damming and diverting of surface water and stream-depleting groundwater (in accordance with section 14 of the Resource Management Act) within the Waiau, Hurunui and Jed river catchments, as shown in Map 1; - the taking and using of groundwater within the Waiau, Hurunui and Jed river catchments located (in accordance with section 14 of the Resource Management Act) within a Groundwater Allocation Zone as described in Policy 4.1, and shown in Map 2. - the discharge of water (in accordance with section 15(1) of the Resource Management Act) which has been used for a non-consumptive useactivity; and, - the use of land (in accordance with section 9(2) of the Resource Management Act) in the Nutrient Management Area shown in Map 4 which may result in the discharge of nitratenitrogen or phosphate to water.
+- the taking, using, damming and diverting of surface water and stream-depleting groundwater (in accordance with section 14 of the Resource Management Act) within the Waiau, Hurunui and Jed river catchments, as shown in Map 1; - the taking and using of groundwater within the Waiau, Hurunui and Jed river catchments located (in accordance with section 14 of the Resource Management Act) within a Groundwater Allocation Zone as described in Policy 4.1, and shown in Map 2. - the discharge of water (in accordance with section 15(1) of the Resource Management Act) for a non-consumptive use; and, - the use of land (in accordance with section 9(2) of the Resource Management Act) in the Nutrient Management Area shown in Map 4.